garfix/nli-go/doc/manual/knowledge-engineer/config.md

  "factbases" is an array of databases of the following types

-Each fact base may have a `sharedIds` field that holds the path to a JSON file.
+Each fact base may have a `sharedIds` field that holds the path to a YAML file.
 This file holds a mapping of local database ids to shared database ids.

 #### relation